dotpointer/mysql-shim/README.md

 * License

-	Public domain, edit and share without my permission.
+	See the LICENSE file for the current license.

+	The current license is MIT license since 2018-06-06.

+	Previous versions before 2018-06-06 was public domain.

 	Contain comments from PHP.net that may rule under different licenses.
 I do not take any responsibility and I am not liable for any damage caused through use of the code.

 * Sites and projects in the world using the library